Daisy Donovan: Early life

 Donovan was born in London.
 Her father was fashion photographer and film director Terence Donovan; her mother, Diana (née St. Felix Dare), was chairwoman of the English National Ballet School.
 She is sister to Rockstar Games co-founder Terry Donovan and half-sister to Big Audio Dynamite keyboard player Dan Donovan – and former sister-in-law of Patsy Kensit.
-Donovan went to the independent St Paul's Girls School in Hammersmith, London, where she met her inspiration – the High Mistress, Baroness Brigstocke.
+Donovan went to the independent St Paul's Girls School in Hammersmith, London.
 She started reading Classics at the University of Cambridge before switching to study English at the University of Edinburgh, where she performed with the Drama Society.
 She then studied at the London Academy of Music and Dramatic Art.

 Career

 Donovan became a receptionist, and then a runner on the first series of The Eleven O'Clock Show.
 The producers were looking for a female interviewer who would act straight but use comedic lines, and searched everywhere – until they tried their receptionist, the rather posh-talking Donovan.
 She made occasional appearance as "It Girl" Pandora Box-Grainger.
 In the second series she presented shorts, 'Angel of Delight', in which she interviewed politicians (she once asked Denis Healey whether he would ever give Margaret Thatcher a "pearl necklace") and got the co-host job with Iain Lee from late 1999–2000.

 In 2000, Donovan was featured prominently in series one of sitcom My Family, playing Brigitte, Ben's annoying, superstitious dental assistant.

+In 2002 she played Laura in Debbie Isitt's The Woman Who Cooked Her Husband while it ran at The Ambassadors Theatre in the West End.

 Donovan subsequently hosted quiz shows: Does Doug Know? and the eponymous Daisy Daisy, which she also wrote and produced.
 In 2006, Donovan presented the British Fashion awards and later presented one series of a programme based in America called Daisy Does America.

 Since 2006 she has concentrated on writing screenplays and acting in minor roles.
 Donovan appeared in Death at a Funeral (2007), Wild Child (2008) and I Give it a Year (2012).